 Four things matter more than the marketing:

 If you want to treat more than just the eyes, our best red light therapy mask guide covers full-face masks, our best red light therapy panel guide covers stationary panels (with goggles), and our red light therapy for wrinkles guide ranks devices by anti-aging results.
 For a specific skin concern near the eyes, our red light therapy for rosacea guide covers redness-prone skin.
+And for the protective side — the goggles panels ship with, blackout versus tinted lenses, and the OD-rating trap — see our red light therapy goggles guide.
+For another small-area device category, our red light therapy for gums guide covers oral mouthpieces and light-therapy toothbrushes.

 The bottom line

 The CurrentBody Skin LED Eye Perfector is the best red light therapy device for the eye area in 2026 — hands-free, short sessions, and coverage of the whole eye zone.
-Choose the Dr. Dennis Gross SpectraLite EyeCare Pro for a device built only for the eyes, the Solawave wand to reach tight corners, or the Project E Beauty mask to start on a budget.
+Choose the Dr. Dennis Gross SpectraLite EyeCare Max Pro for a device built only for the eyes, the Solawave wand to reach tight corners, or the Project E Beauty mask to start on a budget.
 Match the wavelength, fit, and session length to your skin, keep every session short with your eyes closed, and never look into the LEDs.
 This guide covers the hardware and how to use it safely — not medical advice about your vision.
 Talk to an eye doctor about your own eyes.